A Brief Overview of Resistor Color Codes

 Resistor Color Codes

 Generally, designers print the tolerance, resistance value, and wattage rating on the resistor’s body as letters or numbers if the resistor is big enough.
-It is the case with large power resistors.
+This is the case with large power resistors.

 How to Identify Resistor Color Code?